kathgironpe/textile_editor_helper/README.md

     <%= textile_editor_initialize %> **Important!**

-Then, just save your view and check it out
+Then, just save your view and check it out.

 ## Testing